 Based on current trends, fixed rates are once again the clear preferred option, though variables still hold appeal for certain borrowers.

-What are the Key Differences Between Fixed and Variable Rate Mortgage?
+What are the Key Differences Between Fixed and Variable-rate mortgages?

-There are several key differences between fixed vs. variable-rate mortgages that you need to understand when deciding between the two options:
+There are 6 key differences between fixed and variable-rate mortgages

 Interest Rate